sarahflynn/jeopardy_for_teachers_server/README.md

 Our team has created a teaching tool for instructors at any level who want to bring a fun game designed to aid in student’s learning.
 Inspired by Jeopardy, Jeopardy For Teachers allows the user to create a board specific to their needs.
 The user is able to search our database of over 300,000 Jeopardy questions as well as create their own.

 Getting Started
-Jeopardy For Teachers via Heroku can be found here:  LINK!!!!!!!
-Alternatively, the game can be found on GitHub:  https://github.com/teamupcube
+Jeopardy For Teachers via Heroku can be found here:  https://jeopardy-for-educators.herokuapp.com/ Alternatively, the game can be found on GitHub:  https://github.com/teamupcube

 How to Play